-- Recognise and describe information about respectful relationships in the post-schooling transition. - 2.
-Comprehend and use the Health inquiry model for specific purposes. - 3.
+- 1. Recognise and describe information about respectful relationships in the post-schooling transition. - 2.
+Comprehend and use the Unit 4 Health inquiry model for specific purposes. - 3.
 Analyse and interpret information to draw conclusions about relationships between resources, stressors, barriers, enablers and data trends in a context. - 4.
 Critique information to distinguish determinants that influence health in a context. - 5.
 Synthesise information to develop an action strategy using the diffusion of innovations model to enhance innovation uptake based on a need, barrier or enabler. - 6.
-Evaluate and reflect on an implemented innovation's impact and justify a recommendation that strengthens, maintains or adapts resources or stressors within a context. - 7.
+Evaluate an implemented innovation, reflect on the innovation's impact/uptake and justify a recommendation that mediates, advocates or enables innovation uptake. - 7.
 Organise information for a particular purpose. - 8.
 Make decisions about and use mode-appropriate features, language and conventions for particular purposes and contexts.